Dakota County Technical College

 - Percent students of color: 15.4%

-DCTC offers an annual permit for on-campus parking.
+DCTC offers an annual permit for on-campus parking at the college's main campus in Rosemount, Minn.
 The permit is good July through June of each academic year.
-Visitors and prospective students may use a free visitor's lot at the front of campus.
+Visitors and prospective students may use a free visitor's lot just north of the college building's main entrance.

 To view DCTC's complete admissions checklist, click here.